openharmony/docs/en/application-dev/quick-start/module-configuration-file.md

 ## distributionFilter

 The **distributionFilter** tag defines the rules for distributing HAP files based on different device specifications, so that precise matching can be performed when the application market distributes applications.
-Distribution rules cover five factors: API version, screen shape, screen size, screen resolution, and country code.
+Distribution rules cover the following factors: screen shape, screen size, screen resolution, and country/region code.
 During distribution, a unique HAP is determined based on the mapping between **deviceType** and these five factors.
 This tag must be configured in the **/resource/profile resource** directory.
 Its sub-tags are optional.

   **Table 12** distributionFilter